I bet you’re looking for the best project management software for your daily tasks right? You’re lucky to be on this post!

 Although Monday comes at a much higher price tag, you’re also getting a lot of features that you wouldn’t get with a Trello pricing.

-Both products offer a seamless integration with other tools and platforms.
+Both products offer a seamless integration with almost any third party app.
 For me, that has to be the most important feature when deciding between the two.

 You want to have not only an easy-to-use tool but also one that will facilitate your workflow and connect with the tools you and your team are already using.